Tuunganes/masomo/README.md

 # Masomo School Management System

-📚 Masomo is an open‑source game‑changing school management system designed to digitalize schools in African contexts, with a pilot blueprint in [Bukavu](https://en.wikipedia.org/wiki/Bukavu) & [Goma](https://en.wikipedia.org/wiki/Goma), Democratic Republic of Congo.
+📚 Masomo is an open‑source game‑changing school management system designed to digitalize schools in African contexts, with a pilot blueprint in [Bukavu](https://en.wikipedia.org/wiki/Bukavu) & [Goma](https://en.wikipedia.org/wiki/Goma), [Democratic Republic of Congo] .
 Our mission is to equip students and teachers with digital materials, Internet access, and ICT training, bridging the educational technology gap in underserved regions.

 ## ✨ Features (Implemented so far)

 * **Student CRUD**: Create, Read (List & Detail by slug), Update, and Delete student records via web forms with confirmation prompts.